r4victor/tenthousandmeters/content/blog/python_bts_05.md

 };
 ```

 The `ptr` field of the `_PyOpcache_LoadGlobal` struct points to the actual result of `LOAD_GLOBAL`.
 The cache is maintained per instruction number.
-Another array in a code object called `co_opcache_map` maps each intruction in the bytecode to its index minus one in `co_opcache`.
-If the instruction is not `LOAD_GLOBAL`, it maps the instruction to `0`.
+Another array in a code object called `co_opcache_map` maps each instruction in the bytecode to its index minus one in `co_opcache`.
+If an instruction is not `LOAD_GLOBAL`, it maps the instruction to `0`, which means that the instruction is never cached.
 The size of the cache doesn't exceed 254.
-If bytecode contains more than 254 `LOAD_GLOBAL` instructions, `co_opcache_map` maps extra instructions to `0`.
+If bytecode contains more than 254 `LOAD_GLOBAL` instructions, `co_opcache_map` maps extra instructions to `0` as well.

-If the VM finds a value in a cache when it executes `LOAD_GLOBAL`, it makes sure that the `f_global` and `f_builtins` dictionaries haven't been modified since the last time the value was looked up.
+If the VM finds a value in the cache when it executes `LOAD_GLOBAL`, it makes sure that the `f_global` and `f_builtins` dictionaries haven't been modified since the last time the value was looked up.
 This is done by comparing `globals_ver` and `builtins_ver` with `ma_version_tag` of the dictionaries.
 The `ma_version_tag` field of a dictionary changes each time the dictionary is modified.
 See [PEP 509](https://www.python.org/dev/peps/pep-0509/) for more details.

-If the VM doesn't find a value in a cache, it does a normal look up first in `f_globals` and then in `f_builtins`.
-If it finds the value, it remembers the current values of `ma_version_tag` of both dictionaries and pushes the value on the stack.
+If the VM doesn't find a value in the cache, it does a normal look up first in `f_globals` and then in `f_builtins`.
+If it eventually finds a value, it remembers current `ma_version_tag` of both dictionaries and pushes the value onto the stack.

 ## LOAD_NAME and STORE_NAME (and LOAD_CLASSDEREF)

 At this point you might wonder why CPython uses the `LOAD_NAME` and `STORE_NAME` opcodes at all.
-The compiler indeed doesn't produce these opcodes when it compiles functions, but a function is only one kind of code block.
-CPython distinguishes three kinds of code blocks in total:
+The compiler indeed doesn't produce these opcodes when it compiles functions.
+However, besides function, CPython has two other types of code blocks: modules and class definitions.
+We haven't talked about class definitions at all, so let's fix it.

-* modules
-* functions (comprehensions and lambdas are also functions)
-* class definitions.

-We haven't talked about class definitions, so let's fix it.
-The compiler creates a code object for each code block in a program.
-The VM executes the module's code object when we run or import the module.
-It executes the function's code object when we call the function.
-And it executes the code object of a class definition when we create the class.
+First, it's crucial to understand that when we define a class, the VM executes its body.
 Here's what I mean:

 ```python
 class A: